tamberg/pi-etherpad/README.md

 On your computer

-- Open the Terminal app (or PuTTY on Windows)
+- Open the Terminal app
-- Type the following command (without the '$')
+- Type the following command

 	$ ssh pi@raspberrypi.local